MartynasJakutis/ChroMS_GUI/readme.txt

 ﻿------------
 DESCRIPTION
 ------------
-HPLC-MS (High-Performance Liquid Chromatography–Mass Spectrometry) data is usually analyzed using commercial data analysis software.
+HPLC-MS (High-Performance Liquid Chromatography-Mass Spectrometry) data is usually analyzed using commercial data analysis software.
 However, such software often ties users to a specific workplace and forces them to take illegal actions to create more convenient working conditions.